learning-zone/css-basics/notes/css.md

 ---

-#### Does style1.css have to be downloaded and parsed before style2.css can be fetched?
+#### Q. Does style1.css have to be downloaded and parsed before style2.css can be fetched?

 ```css
 <head>